zbaharyilmaz/hypergames/README.md

 🔐 User Authentication: Secure login and registration with Firebase Authentication.

-🎮 Product Listing: Browse and search for video games.

-🔍 Search Functionality: Quickly find games by title.
+🎮 Search Functionality: Quickly find games by title.

-📱💻 Responsive Design: Fully responsive, optimized for mobile, tablet, and desktop views.
+📱 Responsive Design: Fully responsive, optimized for mobile, tablet, and desktop views.

 📄 Game Information: Detailed information about each game.